mozmorris/mozmorris.github.com/_posts/2013-01-28-dev-ops-with-vagrant-and-chef.md

 Running a Sinatra App
 ---------------------

-Just for a quick demo, I'm creating a hello world Sinatra app.
-In this instance, I've put the app in the `/vagrant` directory so that it's possible to access it from the host machine.
+Just for a quick demo, I'm creating a hello world [Sinatra](http://www.sinatrarb.com/) app.
+In this instance, I've put the app in the `/vagrant` directory so that it's possible to access the code from the host machine.

 {% highlight bash %}
 $ cd /vagrant